GDSN

 Measure the outer dimensions of the item

-Remember to always measure the outer dimensions of the item since it is the outer dimensions that are needed for shelf planning and in transport.
-Using the inner dimensions that you receive from your packaging vendor may result in your customer’s shelf planning not working or the item not being placed in the bin.
+Remember to always measure the outer dimensions of the item since it is the outer dimensions that are needed for shelf planning and transport.
+Using the inner dimensions you receive from your packaging vendor may result in your customer’s shelf planning not working or the item not being placed in the bin.

-Measurement rules for consumer and non-consumer items
+Measurement standard for consumer and non-consumer items

 Product images